 Which bag is best for the environment?

-Peter Allan, principal consultant at Hyder Consulting, has authored numerous studies for the government on the impacts of plastic bags, including reports advising the government about which shopping bag system would be kindest to the environment.
-This research involved a lifecycle assessment of bag options, including energy and water use, materials consumption and litter and marine impacts across the life of a bag.
-The analysis found that,
+Peter Allan (no, not that one), Principal Consultant at Hyder Consulting, authored numerous studies for the government on the impact of plastic bags, including reports advising which system would be kindest to the environment.
+This research involved a lifecycle assessment of bag options, including energy and water use, materials consumption, litter and marine impacts across the life of a bag.
+The analysis found that:

 - Overall, a reusable bag is a better option for the environment than bags with between one and three typical uses.
 "Given the popularity of the green bags, we needed to test whether reusable was better for the environment and this was comprehensively proven – but only so long as you use it repeatedly over a long period," says Allan.